Grand Daphne itinerary B - 4 days

 DAY 1: WEDNESDAY

-On arrival in the Galapagos, you collect your luggage and meet the cruise guide at the arrival hall.
+On arrival in the Galapagos, you collect your luggage and meet the cruise guide at the arrival’s hall.
 First you need to take the bus from the airport to the dock.
 Our guide will provide you the ticket for this.
-On arrival at the dock, you will then take the Ferry to cross the Itabaca Channel and get from Baltra to Santa Cruz Island.
+On arrival to the dock you will then take the Ferry to cross the Itabaca Channel and get from Baltra to Santa Cruz Island.
 We then head to the Highlands of Santa Cruz for our first Galapagos adventure.

 This afternoon we travel to Puerto Ayora, where we are then transferred to our boat, the Grand Daphne.
-Once on board, you will be assigned to your cabin, meet the crew members, and get to know our guide and the group better.
+Once on board, you will be assigned your cabin, meet the crew members and get to know better our guide and the group.

 DAY 2 : THURSDAY